-When a unicast frame arrives at the Am79C978A controller, the Am79C978A controller will accept the frame if the destination address field of the incoming frame exactly matches the 6-byte station address stored in the Physical Address registers (PADR, CSR12 to CSR14).
+When a unicast frame arrives at theAm79C978 controller, the Am79C978 controller will accept the frame if the destination address field of the incoming frame exactly matches the 6-byte station address stored in the Physical Address registers (PADR, CSR12 to CSR14).
 The byte ordering is such that the first byte received from the network (after the SFD) must match the least significant byte of CSR12 (PADR[7:0]), and the sixth byte received must match the most significant byte of CSR14 (PADR[47:40]).

-When DRCVPA (CSR15, bit 13) is set to 1, the Am79C978A controller will not accept unicast frames.
+When DRCVPA (CSR15, bit 13) is set to 1,the Am79C978 controller will not accept unicast frames.

-If the incoming frame is multicast, the Am79C978A controller performs a calculation on the contents of the destination address field to determine whether or not to accept the frame.
-This calculation is explained in the section that describes the Logical Address Filter (LADRF).
+If the incoming frame is multicast, the Am79C978 controller performs a calculation on the contents of the destination address field to determine whether or not to accept the frame.
+This calculation is explained in the Logical Address Filter (LADRF) bits description.